espolhemus/cbc_module_05_challenge_work_day_scheduler_/README.md

 ## Credits

-As mentiond, starter code was provided, and the Xpert Learning Assistant was utilized to assist with this project.
+As mentioned, starter code was provided, and the Xpert Learning Assistant was utilized to assist with this project.

 ## License